sinistersnare/sinistersnare.github.io/content/post/02-rust-2019-wishlist.md

 # More Work On Embedded #

 Rust on WASM has been really cool!
 It has also, as I understand it, helped the embedded folks too.
 I would like to see Rust start to _really_ compete with C in embedded in 2019.
-Even if we dont have _all_ the architectures, there are many places we can beat C in embedded.
+Even if we do not have _all_ the architectures, there are many places we can beat C in embedded.
 We can be _better_ in the platforms we support.
 Rust can provide a more streamlined introduction to embedded programming.
 We can provide an amazing catalogue of `no_std` libraries that can help an embedded programmer feel less daunted.
 We can provide a welcoming community that recommends hardware that best fits their need, with configuration and examples on how to get started.

 # Slowdown on Sugar #